supermihi/gurobimh/README.md

 Of course, there are also disatvantages:
-* Up to now, `gurobimh` supports only a subset of the official `gurobipy` API, in particular quadratic programming is not yet supported.
+* Up to now, `gurobimh` supports only a subset of the official `gurobipy` API, in particular quadratic programming is not yet supported, and lots of parameters are missing.
 However these features are easy to implement once you look at how the others are, so you are welcome to contribute.
-I simply do not use these features so I did not bother implementing them.
+Simply put, I have only implemented the features I am using myself.
 * Though I have successfully verified that `gurobimh` behaves like `gurobipy` for my programs, there are probably lots of bugs, and of course there's no commercial support.